You’re ready to earning miles and points points. But where do you start?

 A simple way for you to manage all of your miles that you will soon be racking up is to use AwardWallet.com.
 The major benefit of using AwardWallet is that you can keep track of all your mileage accounts from one central location.
 It’s a free service and will definitely make it easier on you to keep track of all your miles.

-The easiest and quickest way to accumulate a lot of miles and points is by sign-up bonuses and obtaining reward credit cards.
-There is no denying the fact that this is the most lucrative strategy – and if done right can amount in a heap of miles.
+The easiest and quickest way to accumulate a lot of miles and points is by welcome bonuses and obtaining reward credit cards.
+There is no denying the fact that this is the most lucrative strategy - and if done right can amount in a heap of miles.
 Before you decide to take this route it is a good idea to double-check where your credit report and scores stand.

 A free and easy way to do this is to get your free annual credit report from each of the three credit bureaus by using Annualcreditreport.com.
 It is also a good idea to get an idea of what a FICO score is and how different scenarios change it.
 You can get a free estimate of your FICO score from CreditSesame, Quizzle, or Credit Karma.
 I regularly use these sites to monitor my credit score and accounts.
 Credit card companies don’t give out a minimum FICO score needed, but a score above 700 will result in the most success when applying for new credit cards.

-Start by applying for one or two reward credit cards with an excellent sign-up bonus.
+Start by applying for one or two reward credit cards with an excellent welcome bonus.
 Some of my favorite rewards credit cards are the Barclaycard Arrival World MasterCard and the Chase Sapphire Preferred.
-Getting 25,000-75,000 miles or points from a sign-up bonus is a great way to launch your miles and points collection.
+Getting 25,000-75,000 miles or points from a welcome bonus is a great way to launch your miles and points collection.
 This way it’s easy to get $500-$1,500 in free travel from each credit card offer you’re approved for.
 After you obtain your first couple good reward credit cards I recommend taking it slow until you have reached the minimum spending requirements and receive all reward miles and points you signed up for.
 Then rinse and repeat.

 It can be common that the credit card you are approved for will have a minimum spend requirement within the first couple of months, but not all credit card offers will have a minimum spend (you can literally earn a free flight or two for buying your morning cup of coffee).
 If there is a minimum spend it is easy to meet these requirements by moving your new credit cards to the front of you wallet and using them for everyday purchases.
 Also by using reward credit cards for everyday purchases you will benefit because you will be earning points on every dollar you spend.
 Make sure you pay off your credit card bills when they are due and not pay interest - paying interest on credit cards will far negate any miles or points you mange to earn.